 Since the 1990s, several investigations have been conducted to characterize the exposure of Anniston residents to PCBs from the Monsanto plant.
 For more information on these studies, visit Anniston Community Health Survey (ACHS) | ATSDR (cdc.gov).

-VA is also consulting with our Federal partners to conduct an epidemiological study on the health of Veterans who served in the Armed Forces at Fort McClellan any time between January 1, 1935, to May 20, 1999.
-This study is directed by the Sergeant First Class (SFC) Heath Robinson Honoring our Promise to Address Comprehensive Toxics (PACT) Act, Section 801.
+VA regularly consults with our Federal agency partners to understand whether potential public health risks existed at the base and continues to review new information as it becomes available.
+These Federal Partners continue to support VA in the planning for an epidemiological study on the health of Veterans who served in the Armed Forces at Fort McClellan any time between January 1, 1935, to May 20, 1999.
+This study is required by the Sergeant First Class (SFC) Heath Robinson Honoring our Promise to Address Comprehensive Toxics (PACT) Act, Section 801.

 Veteran health care and compensation benefits